use-inkubator/Ecosystem-Grants/applications/OkAlice-Liquid-Staking.md

 ### Overview

-The goal of this project is to create an Ink!-based liquid staking solution with the following functionality:
+The goal of this project is to create an Ink!-based liquid staking solution for Relay chain native tokens with the following functionality:

 - Enable users to participate in securing the network by staking their tokens.
 - Provide rewards for the staked tokens.
-- Offer a derivative token in exchange for the staked token, allowing users to utilize it on other dapps or chains, hence the name "liquid staking."
+- Offer a derivative token in exchange for the staked token and thus allowing users to utilize the derivative tokens on other dapps or chains, hence the name "liquid staking."

 ### Ink!
 Ecosystem Impact

-Our Dapp aims to contribute significant value to the Ink! ecosystem by deploying this DEFI solution on Astar.
-We anticipate that this deployment will attract a fresh wave of users, fostering growth and engagement within the Ink! community.
-One of our primary objectives is to eliminate the requirement for users to possess technical expertise in the Dapp's backend operations.
+Our Dapp is designed to bring substantial value to the Ink! ecosystem by implementing this DEFI solution on Astar.
+We expect that this implementation will attract a new influx of users, promoting growth and active participation within the Ink! community.
+One of our main goals is to remove the need for users to have technical knowledge about the Dapp's backend processes.
+Our Dapp will offer a straightforward liquid staking solution that can be completed with just a few clicks to stake the tokens.

 To facilitate knowledge sharing and inspire future projects, we are committed to making all our code open-source.
-Additionally, we plan to document our development journey through articles and videos, ensuring transparency and accessibility.
-We aspire to provide an inspiring reference point for other projects alongside the existing smart contracts within the Ink! ecosystem.
+Moreover, we intend to document our development process through articles and videos, ensuring transparency and easy access for everyone.
+Our goal is to create an inspiring point of reference for other projects, complementing the existing smart contracts within the Ink! ecosystem.

 ### Project Details